GeorgeWLZD/customers_segmentation/README.md

 ## 3. Clustering Results

 I performed the agglomerative and K-means algorithms to reach a solution, and to find the proper one I used the inertia metric and the silhouette plot.
-Based on this clustering analysis I identified 4 customer segments, which are the following
+Based on this clustering analysis I identified 4 customer segments, which are the following.

 #### Newcomers (segment 1, size: 949 | 23%)
 - These are customers with low spending and low purchase frequency.
 However, their high recency indicates they have made a purchase relatively recently.